HasnainArifYU/BreadyOrNot/README.md

 As a customer, I want to receive a summary of my customized sandwich so that I can see all the ingredients I have selected.

-As a user, I want to be able to input my data so that the application can process it accordingly.

-As a user, I want to receive immediate feedback so that I can understand what to do next.

 ## Setup